vtomlin1/Portfolio/README.md

 The other course that I took was **SQL for Data Science**.
 I learned the basics of SQL and simple quieries.
 I have worked with a sample database called the Chinook database to extract data and transform the data into a table that displays relevant data to answer many example questions.

-## Skills
----
-**Communication** - I have worked in groups and shared code for class assignments.
-I have also worked in sales and customer satisfaction.

-**Technical** - I have beginner experience with Python, SQL, Tableau, and Excel.

 ## Projects
 ---